Traves-Theberge/chat_ui/README.md

 # Chat UI

 This chat application is built on Next.js and incorporates AI capabilities.
 It leverages Supabase for user authentication, data management, and real-time messaging.
 OpenAI and Mistral AI are utilized for response generation and can be selected interchangeably in the chat.
-Additionally, ElevenLabs is integrated for text-to-speech functionality, allowing for audio playback of messages and conversations.

-🔑 **Just Add API Keys for Open AI, Mistral, Eleven Labs & Set Up Supabase**
+🔑 **Just Add API Keys for Open AI, Mistral & Set Up Supabase**

 🚨 **Disclaimer**